 - Apple Fusion Drive Vs Flash Storage – In-Practice Scenario

 Before we jump into conclusions, you should understand the working principle of an Apple Fusion Drive.

 How Does Apple Fusion Drive Work?

 Suppose you are using iMovie for editing, almost every day.
 In that case, the macOS system will move the application into SSD storage.
 So, the next time you open it, you can have blazing speeds for sure.
-So, summing up, Fusion Drives provide a better speed and performance than HDDs, but not on par with dedicated Storage.
-You can never expect the same writing speed or booting-up time in a SSD and Fusion Drive storage.
+So, summing up, Fusion Drives provide better speed and performance than HDDs, but not on par with dedicated Storage.
+You can never expect the same writing speed or booting-up time in an SSD and Fusion Drive storage.
 But, at least, you’re paying only a fraction of dedicated Flash storage.

 If you need high-end performance and unparalleled speed, we do recommend going with dedicated Flash Storage.
 Indeed, you will have to pay more.
 But, in the long run, you can find the difference in productivity.
 However, if you do not have much money to spend on dedicated SSDs, you can consider Fusion Drives.
 You don’t get the best performance, but still, better than traditional HDDs.
 So, that’s how we deal with Fusion Drive Vs Flash Drive war.

 Another viable solution is this.
 You should get an affordable variant of SSD Storage and get another external Hard Drive.
-In market, you can even find external SSDs with better speed and relatively higher price.
+In the market, you can even find external SSDs with better speed and relatively higher prices.
 In the end, the total expense will be lower than a 1-TB SSD iMac configuration.
 While choosing the external drive, you can even go for a noiseless, high-speed and USB 3.0 HDD.
 That way, you can save A LOT of money.